-Next, I suggest parents and students sit apart and each create a checklist of “what I need to learn/what I think you need to learn” for each of the general topics.
+Next, I suggest parents and students sit apart and each create a checklist of "what I need to learn/what I think you need to learn" for each general topic.
 Decide who will coach the student on each one (for example, a parent might explain the basics of health insurance, an older sibling might share tips for living with a roommate, a family friend might discuss the pros and cons of joining a fraternity or sorority).

 Once the checklists are made and agreed upon, set aside time to have these important conversations.
-I suggest that families with almost-college students schedule an hour a week following high school graduation to dive into these dialogues.
+I suggest families with almost-college students schedule an hour a week following high school graduation to dive into these dialogues.
 The dinner table, car rides, visits to coffee shops, and neighborhood walks are great places for parents and teens to unplug and engage.

-Remember that, although teaching will take place, these talks aren't meant to be lectures; it's more like a college-level seminar with a lot of give and take, and the expectation that your student is an active participant.
+Remember that, although teaching will take place, these talks aren't meant to be lectures; it's more like a college-level seminar with a lot of give and take and the expectation that your student is an active participant.
 Because if you lecture, they will tune out (or skip "class" altogether!).

 Needless to say, your student won't have perfected "adulting" before they get to campus.
 Mistakes are expected and should be normalized as part of the transition to college.
 Inevitably, new students will oversleep and miss a class, lose something important, or make a poor or risky social decision during their first semester.

-Of course we know that our teens often act more confident than they really are.
-It’s developmentally appropriate for them not to want to admit there's something they're unsure about.
+Of course, we know that our teens often act more confident than they really are.
+It's developmentally appropriate for them not to want to admit there's something they're unsure about.
 This means that many first-year college students will try to appear cool and collected to their families back home, masking the fact that their transition to college is actually a bit rocky.